armandmasseaugit/job_finder/README.md

 ![Screenshot of the job finder app with job listings sorted by relevance.
 The mouse is hovering over the 'like' button, ready to provide feedback.](https://github.com/user-attachments/assets/c1b122b6-6656-4089-8b0e-8e333a92ee2e)

-## Features

-- Automated web scraping of multiple job platforms for targeted keywords.
-- Daily email notifications with summarized relevant job offers.
-- Interactive Streamlit app for browsing, liking, and disliking job offers.
-- Reinforcement learning model that learns user preferences to rank offers.
-- Storage and versioning of data and models on AWS S3.

 ## Technology Stack

 - **Python 3.8+**